shubhjavia7/Huggingface-Finetune-LLM-Unit-Conversion/README.md

 Testing the model's basic functionality (test_model).
 This file is the core utility for loading the model, tokenizing inputs, and generating outputs.

-# Chain of thought
+# Prompt Engineering
-This file builds on BaseLLM to implement the CoTModel class, which specializes in Chain-of-Thought (CoT) reasoning for unit conversion tasks.
+This file builds on BaseLLM to implement the CoTModel class, which specializes in Chain-of-Thought (CoT) reasoning and in-context learning for unit conversion tasks.
 It includes:
 A format_prompt method that creates a structured chat template to guide the model in reasoning step-by-step and producing accurate answers.
 A load function to initialize the CoTModel.
 A test_model function to benchmark the model's accuracy and answer rate on a validation dataset.
 This file focuses on improving the model's reasoning capabilities by leveraging in-context learning and structured prompts.

-# Supervised Fine-Tuning
+#  Fine Tuning
 This file implements Supervised Fine-Tuning (SFT) for the SmolLM2 model.
 It includes:
 Functions to tokenize data and format examples for training (tokenize and format_example).
 A TokenizedDataset class to prepare datasets for fine-tuning.